 A: The SID Virtual Meeting will feature all of the session types that are typically held during an in-person meeting, including: Named Lectures, Plenary Talks, State-of-the-Art Plenary Lectures, and Concurrent Minisymposia.
 Poster Sessions (including poster talks and Exhibitor participation) will also be available.
-Session times and presentation titles will be announced throughout the planning process and available for viewing via the SID and Annual Meeting websites.
+Session times and presentation titles have been announced and available for viewing by CLICKING HERE.

 Q: Will the sessions be available after the Virtual Meeting?

 A: Yes.
 Sessions will be available for viewing on demand after the virtual meeting has ended.
-The plan is to have all the talks available for at least 30 days after the conclusion of the meeting…though that may change.
+At this time, the talks will be available until May 31, 2021.

 Q: Will Poster and ePoster sessions be included in the virtual program?